One might guess falling less often is just a matter of being more cautious. But there’s more to it than that.

 In short, what can people do to safely and assertively live the lives they want to lead?

-Sanford Health’s A Matter of Balance classes, SAIL (Stay Active and Independent for Life) classes and Stand Strong falls prevention and education screening events answer those questions.
+Sanford Health’s A Matter of Balance (AMOB) classes, Stay Active and Independent for Life (SAIL) fitness classes, Bingocize classes and Stand Strong fall prevention screening events answer those questions.

-A Matter of Balance classes are ongoing and include eight sessions lasting two hours each at Active Generations and various locations in Sioux Falls, South Dakota.
-SAIL is a strength, balance and fitness class offered through Sanford Health and specifically designed for adults 65+.
+A Matter of Balance classes include eight sessions lasting two hours each and take place at various locations in Sioux Falls and across South Dakota.

-The first SAIL Class began in October at the Sanford Wellness Center and at Active Generations in early 2022.
 Stand Strong screening events are scheduled periodically at Active Generations, Good Samaritan campuses, and local churches in Sioux Falls and surrounding areas.
+Screenings are most common in September to coincide with Falls Prevention Awareness Week, which is Sept.
+22-26.
 Screens take 10 to 15 minutes and are free.

 Preventing falls, building confidence

-Included are instructions on the best places to put grab bars and the best ways to arrange carpets.
+Included in A Matter of Balance courses are instructions on the best places to put grab bars and the best ways to arrange carpets.
 It’s common sense in many cases, but also a reminder that there are ways to improve your capacity to move around while maintaining safety.

 Falls by the numbers

-Statistics from the Centers for Disease Control and Prevention bear out a definite cause for concern.
-The state of South Dakota, for instance, ranks fifth in the country for death from falls among older adults.
+Statistics from the Centers for Disease Control and Prevention bear out the medical community’s cause for concern:

-As a level II trauma center, Sanford Health records and reviews causes of injury that bring people to the hospital.
-Carly Farner-Cordell, Sanford Health trauma coordinator, sees the numbers.
+With a Level I adult trauma center, Sanford USD Medical Center records and reviews causes of injury that bring people to the hospital.
+Noel Miller, recent Sanford Health trauma injury prevention coordinator, sees the numbers.

-“Falls are definitely our No. 1 cause of injury for head injury, hip fractures and arm fractures,” Farner-Cordell said.
+“Falls are definitely our No. 1 cause of injury for head injury, hip fractures and arm fractures,” Miller said.

 Screening questions

-“I think sometimes they don’t want to tell anybody,” said Karla Cazer, an A Matter of Balance master trainer and Sanford Health geriatric clinical nurse specialist.
-“They could be thinking, ‘Oh my gosh, my family might make me move to an assisted living facility.’
-Or they might be thinking people will say they need more help in the home.”
+“I think sometimes they don’t want to tell anybody,” said Karla Cazer, an AMOB master trainer and Sanford Health geriatric clinical nurse specialist.
+“They could be thinking, ‘Oh my gosh, my family might make me get help at home, or even move out of my house to an assisted living or nursing facility.’”

-Falls can be the cause of injury, obviously, but also could be a sign of other issues that need to be addressed.
-It could be an indication that the inactivity brought on by the pandemic has become a problem, for instance.
+Falls can be the cause of injury but also can be a sign of other issues that need to be addressed.
+It could be an indication that the inactivity brought on by a recent illness or loss of a friend or relative has become a problem, for instance.
 It could be something as serious as a heart problem or a stroke.
-Or, as easy to remedy as moving furniture around.
+Or, as easy to remedy as getting a new pair of shoes or moving furniture around.

 When screening for susceptibility to a fall, the top three factors are these: